Fusion Festival UK: Fusion Festival 2017

 The line up was originally scheduled to include Ella Henderson, who was replaced with Naughty Boy due to unforeseen circumstances and Louisa Johnson, who had to pull out due to illness.

 Fusion Festival 2018

-The 2018 edition saw the festival return to its two-day format and took place the weekend of 1–2 September.
+The 2018 edition took place on the weekend of 1–2 September.

 Fusion Festival 2019

-The 2019 edition saw the festival return to its two-day format and took place the weekend of 31 August & 1 September.
+The 2019 edition took place on the weekend of 31 August & 1 September.